-Re-used laptops are for the benefit of those registered clients of homelessness organisations participating in the Laptops for Homeless Support Initiative who are moving into accommodation and on their way of getting their lives back on track.
+Re-homed laptops are for the benefiting registered clients of homelessness organisations participating in the Laptops for Homeless Support Initiative who are moving into accommodation and on their way of getting their lives back on track.
 Those looking for a laptops need to register with one of the participating charities.

 Homelessness services provided by participating charities include accommodation, mentoring, jobs clubs training and other valuable support.

-The launch event in Camden Town London Spectrum Centre on 24th February 2016 was first of many upcoming hand-overs of laptops.
+The launch event in Camden Town London on 24th February 2016 was first of many upcoming hand-overs of laptops.

 Laptops for Homeless support Initiative official website:

 Some Further Facts and Figures Behind Homelessness in London And How Access To Technology Can Help

 So over 8,000 people currently sleep on the streets of London.
 Their backgrounds, religions, ages, and races cover every category.
 Even more heartbreaking, many of them want to find work, but have no way to access the digital world of today.
 Research indicates that about 62% of single homeless people are hidden and may not show up in official figures.

 Homelessness could happen to anyone.
 Most of the time, homeless individuals did not choose homelessness – rather, a catastrophic event in their lives catapulted them toward living on the streets.
 These individuals are 13 times more likely to be victims of violent crime, and 47 times more likely to be victims of theft.
 There needs to be a ladder for these disenfranchised members of society to climb.